 It is important to vote for 30 block producers, not just a few.

-Based on the criteria noted, please consider voting for these recommended block producers, in no particular order:
+Based on the criteria noted, consider voting for the following recommended block producers, in no particular order:

 Community and technical contributor, experienced team, self-funded and transparent, AWS cloud, future bare metal

 EOS is live and block producer voting is an ongoing, critical stakeholder responsibility.

 Re-evaluate and cast your votes on a regular basis, since voting strength begins to decay after one week.